-I was updating my outline the other day and something interesting hit me (I love when this happens).
+I was updating an outline of my WIP one day when something interesting hit me.
 I had a line of what was going to happen in a chapter, but it was written as if this was an inevitable event.

-When plotting, we often know what happens, but if we look at it as a choice, we can shift the focus to something more plot advancing and suspenseful.
-It’s one of those subtle things I love, because it really works to put you in the right mindset.
+When plotting, we often know what happens, so we might write it without the necessary suspense.
+But if we look at it as a choice, we can shift the focus to a more plot-advancing and suspenseful goal--a choice to defy vs. defiance.
+It’s one of those subtle things I love, because it really works to put us in the right mindset to add the tension and keep the scene interesting.

-So I went back and looked at all my scenes again in the first half and asked:
+After this revelation, I looked at all my scenes again and asked:

 How many choices did I offer my protagonist?